0glabs/0g-doc/docs/build-with-0g/contracts-on-0g/precompiles/staking.md

 # Overview

-DAsigners is a wrapper for the `x/staking` module in the 0g chain.
+Staking is a wrapper for the `x/staking` module in the 0g chain.

 # Address